 Every governor and trustee should undergo safeguarding training at induction, which is regularly updated.
 The training should give governors enough knowledge to assess whether the safeguarding procedures and policies are effective.
-This is set out on page 93 of the Governance Handbook.
+This is set out on page 111 of the Governance Handbook.

 Chairs of governors should also have training on handling allegations against staff, as they will be the case manager in the event of an allegation against the headteacher or principal (see page 87 of KCSIE 2022, linked above).
 Our associate expert Gulshan Kayembe advised this.

 It's up to you to decide whether volunteers need safeguarding training.

-You should take "a proportionate, risk-based approach" to determining what level of information to give volunteers and temporary staff on induction (see paragraph 65 of Keeping Children Safe in Education).
+You should take "a proportionate, risk-based approach" to determining what level of information to give volunteers and temporary staff on and after induction (see paragraph 101 of KCSIE 2022).

-It's a legal requirement for maintained schools to ensure that at least one of the people conducting an interview has done safer recruitment training.
+It's a legal requirement for maintained schools to ensure that at least 1 of the people conducting an interview has done safer recruitment training.
 It's best practice for academies to also adhere to this (see paragraph 209 of KCSIE 2022, linked above).

 The requirement is set out in regulation 9 of the School Staffing (England) Regulations 2009.

-This training should cover the content of Keeping Children Safe in Education as a minimum, but you should seek advice from your 3 local safeguarding partners about what it should cover in your area and how often you should refresh it (see paragraph 100 of Keeping Children Safe in Education).
+This training should cover the content of part 3 of KCSIE 2022 as a minimum, but you can seek advice from your 3 local safeguarding partners about what it should cover in your area and how often you should refresh it (see paragraph 209 of KCSIE 2022).

 Training providers may also stipulate whether their certificates expire, and if so, how often they should be refreshed.
 You should check how long your certificate remains valid with your provider.

-Regardless of whether there is an expiry date on your certificate, it is good practice for you to regularly review your knowledge every 2 or 3 years.
+Regardless of whether there is an expiry date on your certificate, it's good practice to regularly review your knowledge every 2 or 3 years.

 This was explained to us by Jacqueline Baker, one of our associate education experts.

-If you're a member of Safeguarding Training Centre from The Key, you can use our elearning course on safer recruitment to meet this requirement.
+If you're a member of The Key Safeguarding, you can use our eLearning course on safer recruitment to meet this requirement.